Data Protection Privacy Notice for Students

 How long we keep personal information

 LCC will retain your personal data if necessary for the purposes described above.
 Please note that after completion of your studies LCC may still require to hold your personal data for a period to satisfy statutory/legal obligations and/or to meet administrative requirements.
-LCC is currently revising its retention schedule for student data and this will be available, on public domain, in due course.
+LCC is currently revising its retention schedule for student data and this will be available, on the public domain, in due course.

 Under the DPA, you have the following rights:

 - to obtain access to, and copies of, the personal data that we hold about you.

 - to request that we cease processing your personal data if the processing is causing you damage or distress.

 - to require us not to send you marketing communications.